KDE/threadweaver/examples/HelloInternet.in.md

 signal to make the main widget show a status message that indicates the program is downloading the post.

-The method is being called by a worker thread, not the main thread.
+The method is called from the worker thread that executes the job, not the main thread.
 When the signal is emitted, Qt notices that sender and receiver are not in the same thread at the time, and sends the signal asynchroneously.
 The receiver will not be called from the thread executing `loadPlaceholderFromResource()`, instead it will be invoked